 This fireworks festival takes place each year in the old Taipei neighborhood of Dadaocheng at Yanping Riverside Park on Valentine’s Day.
 But before you book your tickets to coincide with mid-February, take note that Chinese Valentine’s Day is observed in August, with the 2020 edition landing on August 25th.
 That means love is in the summer air for the entire two day run of music and performances which are followed by a fireworks show to cap off the entire affair.
 Whether you plan on going with a loved one, or an entire party, this fireworks festival pairs best with a local guide who will help you navigate through Dadaocheng and find the best place to enjoy the event.

-Download the Loci Amica app today to get started on your Taiwan adventure/s.
+Book the tour today to get started on your Taiwan adventure(s).